Privacy at Celia

-If you no longer wish to be our user, you can ask Celia’s customer service to erase your data.
+If you no longer wish to subscribe to our services, you can ask Celia’s customer service to delete your customer profile.

-We will erase your user information from our systems but will continue to store some of your personal data until our obligation under the Finnish Copyright Act has expired.
+We will remove your profile from our systems, but we have a legal obligation to keep some of your data until our liability under the Copyright Act ends.

-In matters related to our privacy statement and general data protection, contact Celia’s Development Manager Markku Leino at firstname.lastname@example.org or Celia’s Data Protection Officer Jyrki Tuohela at email@example.com.
+If you have questions about privacy, you can contact Celia’s Development Director Markku Leino at firstname.lastname@example.org or Data Protection Officer Jyrki Tuohela at email@example.com.